Surfaces

 ## What Surfaces Can Collect

-Twelve field types cover the range of healthcare data collection needs:
+Fourteen field types cover data collection and display:

 | Type | Example Use |